gorankitic/natours/readme.md

 # Natours app

-Natours app is full stack app for booking different tours.
+Natours app is student project and full stack app for booking different tours.
-This app is developed in purpose of learning modern technologies: Node.JS, Express, MongoDB, Mongoose and more.
+This app is developed in process of learning modern technologies: Node.JS, Express, MongoDB, Mongoose and more.